NATO, Submarines and Looking Back on Tragedy

 When you see these provosts and these college, completely privileged white people writing these like

-he'd been on Tucker a lot, you know.
+He went on Tucker a lot, you know.
+Right.

 I always liked him, and I met him for the first time.